This post's overview:

 What is the best time to go to Scotland?

 Uhm, the best time to go to Scotland?
 Any time!
 Scotland is beautiful all year round.
 In September and October, it’s relatively warm so you can enjoy some sunny days, November and December are perfect for autumn colours (read my post about a road trip to Scottish Highlands in November – it was so beautiful).
-End of November could be very pricey though, as it’s the time when students graduate from 4 universities in Edinburgh.
+End of November could be very pricey though, as it’s the time when a lot of students graduate from 4 universities in Edinburgh.
 January and February don’t have that many tourists – it’s excellent for exploring and cheaper hotel prices.
 March and April and May in Scotland are my favourites – you can see some gorgeous flower blossoms.
 And the summer – well, it gets crowded, but it’s also warm (for Scottish standards).

 How cold/warm is Scotland?
 What to wear in Scotland